 HISTORY

 nigel gibbon & co was founded by Nigel Gibbon on 1st February 1999 and has been helping clients in difficulties with what was, at the time, HMC&E and is now HMRC ever since.
 Prior to that Nigel qualified as a solicitor in 1984 and spent 3 years defending thieves, murderers and rapists before joining the Solicitor's Office of HMC&E in London, conducting VAT appeals for HMC&E from 1988 onwards.
-In 1990 he set up the VAT and Duties appeals division in HMC&E's new Manchester office, which he ran until 1996 when he joined a national top-10 law firm as head of indirect tax.
-But the work was transactional rather than dispute based and the lure of VAT litigation proved too much.
-So, in 1999, nigel gibbon & co was born and the firm continues to flourish 23 years later.
+In 1990 he set up the VAT and Duties appeals division in HMC&E's new Manchester Solicitor's Office, which he ran until 1996 when he joined a national top-10 law firm as head of indirect tax.
+But the work was unsatisfyingly transactional rather than dispute based and the lure of the cut and thrust of indirect tax litigation proved too much.
+So, in 1999, nigel gibbon & co was born and the firm continues to flourish 27 years later.

 SERVICES

 nigel gibbon & co offers a unique service in a niche area of the law.
-We specialise in the representation of businesses in disputes with HMRC both in the statutory review process within HMRC and in appeals to the Tax Chamber of the independent First-tier Tribunal (which we call “the Tax Tribunal”).
+We specialise in the representation of businesses in disputes with HMRC both in the statutory review process within HMRC and in appeals to the Tax Chamber of the independent First-tier Tribunal - which we just call “the Tax Tribunal”.

 We concentrate on giving advice and assistance to VAT or Customs/Excise consultants, accountants, solicitors and other fellow professionals whose clients are in dispute with HMRC in relation to VAT or Customs/Excise issues but we occasionally accept instructions direct from businesses.